NishantDP/Unsupervised_Learning/README.md

 You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)

+### 1. Clustering

-### 1. K Means Clustering
+	#### 1. K Means Clustering

 	In this section, the following methods/examples are implemented:

 	- Identifying number of clusters (K) required for a dataset : Identifying_Clusters.ipynb
 	- Effects of changing K on the result.
 Deciding the K by Elbow method: Changing K.ipynb
 	- Feature scaling implementation in Python: Feature Scaling Example.ipynb
 	- Feature Scaling using StandardScaler and MinMaxScaler: Feature Scaling.ipynb

-### 2. Hierarchical Clustering
+	#### 2. Hierarchical Clustering

 	In this section, the following methods/examples are implemented:

 	- AgglomerativeClustering in sklearn with:
 		- Ward's linkage
 		- Average linkage
 		- Complete linkage
 	- Performance metrics: adjusted_rand_score
 	- Effect of normalization on clustering
 	- Dendrogram visualization with scipy
 	- Visualization with Seaborn's clustermap

+	#### 3. DBSCAN: Density based clustering

+	In this section, the following methods/examples are implemented:

+	- Implementat DBSCAN in sklearn.
+	- Changing the values of 'epsilon' and 'min_samples'.
+	- Heuristics for experimenting with DBSCAN's parameters